 Nominations & Appointments

-Nominations are recommended by the respective Faculty and then formally approved by the External Examiner Approval Panel via delegated authority of Senate.
+Nominations are recommended by the respective School and then formally approved by the External Examiner Approval Panel via delegated authority of Senate.
 Upcoming appointments are generally advertised through professional networks and/or the JISCmail external examiner discussion forum and email list.

 Nominations initially run for up to four years and can be exceptionally extended for one further year.
 Appointments will normally run from 1 October to 30 September but this may vary depending on the requirements of the particular course of study.

 Once the Panel has approved the appointment, the External Examiner will receive a letter detailing the start and finish dates of the appointment, the course or group of courses for which the External Examiner has responsibility and the expectations associated with the appointment.

 The letter will also specify that remuneration is conditional upon the External Examiner properly carrying out their duties.
 This includes the timely submission of an Annual Report, and the completion of the required visits to the University or to students on placement.

 Schools will also provide detailed information regarding the following: